shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   </ul>

   <p>
-    A healthcare professional can adjust your dosing schedule, recommend supportive treatments, or check for other causes of your symptoms.
+  The Medy Clinical Team can adjust your dosing schedule, recommend supportive treatments,
+    or refer you to che for other causes of your symptoms.
   </p>

   <h2 id="faq-glp1-side-effects">GLP-1 side effects FAQs</h2>